jordanebelanger/SwiftyBluetooth/README.md

 - Notification based event for CBCentralManager state changes and state restoration
 - Notification based event for CBPeripheral name updates, characteristic value updates and services updates
 - Precise errors and guaranteed timeout for every Bluetooth operation
+- Will automatically connect to a CBPeripheral and attempt to discover the required BLE services and characteristics required for a read or write operation if necessary.
 - [Full documentation for all public interfaces](http://cocoadocs.org/docsets/SwiftyBluetooth/)

 ## Usage